 If dig has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. dig appropriately converts character encoding of domain name before sending a request to DNS server or displaying a reply from the server.
-If you'd like to turn off the IDN support for some reason, defines the IDN_DISABLE environment variable.
-The IDN support is disabled if the variable is set when dig runs.
+If you'd like to turn off the IDN support for some reason, use parameters +noidnin and +noidnout.